 The five networks' median age is 40, versus 51 median age for its live audience.
 ABC is 40 years with DVR playback, 51 years old live; CBS is 45 and 55; NBC is 39 and 49; and Fox is 36 and 44.
-Only the CW doesn't gain much in this comparison, because of its already young-viewer skew.
-It has a median age of 32 for DVR and 34 for live.
+Only the CW does not gain much in this comparison, with its already young-viewer skew.
+It has a 32 median age for DVR and 34 for live.

 DVR usage has also had an effect on TV ratings.
 Online video streaming is not significant, with 97% to 99% of all consumers' video screen time going to traditional TV set viewing.

 But given the high accessibility of online video streaming through computers, its reach is nearly equal to that of DVR playback.
 (DVRs are still only in one-third of U.S. TV homes.)
 Sternberg notes that viewers spent only about 15% as much time watching streamed videos as watching TV content on their DVRs.